spiral/docs/docs/en/keeper/components/datagrid.md

 />
 ```

-Same as 'grid:action' but with confirm texts pre-defined beforehand and having danger class.
+It's the same as 'grid:action' but with predefined confirmation texts and a danger class.
 Typically only `href` is
-needed for that action type
+needed for that action type.

 ### Template (grid:template)